 Some things you do with friends and lovers— and travel may be one of them.

-In 2001, six of us took apartments in a little Umbrian hilltown called Panicale.
-It's 6 km south of Lake Trasimeno, where, in 217 BC, Hannibal was making a name for himself by ambushing Roman legions along the banks.
+6 km south of Lake Trasimeno is a little Umbrian hilltown named Panicale, where, in 217 BC, Hannibal was making a name for himself by ambushing Roman legions along the banks.
 Over 15,000 legionnaires died, and the Romans were not pleased.
 Today, the natives are over their loss and welcome visitors with open arms.

 While Panicale was likely inhabited since Etruscan times, it was a medieval castle built on the peak of the hill that formed the city into what you see today.
 The town's narrow roads form concentric ovals around the Piazza Podesta at the hill's peak, as a defensive measure when they were built.